By Britni Miltner, Navy Spouse

 Yes!
 I say, embrace your military spouse status!
 In fact, I have it displayed proudly on my LinkedIn.

 Use our network to our advantage.
 We want to help each other!

 In my opinion, our network is our greatest mil-spouse advantage.
 We are a mighty network and tend to look out for each other.

 This is really where LinkedIn comes in handy.
 Create a profile and connect with as many contacts as possible.
-If you want a job at a specific place, use the search function on LinkedIn to find out if any of your contacts have a connection with the desired company.
-Also, you can see if they have been employed by that company at any time and request an introduction.
-Remember, sometimes it’s who you know, not what you know that will help you.
+Use the search function on LinkedIn if you want a job with a specific company.
+You can also use LinkedIn to check if any of your contacts have a connection with a desired company.
+Additionally, you can see if they’ve been employed by that company at any time in the past.
+If they have, you can request an introduction.
+Remember, sometimes it’s who you know, not what you know, that will help you.

 Think Outside the Box

 Get creative with your resume.
 Companies receive thousands of responses to a job listing, especially if it’s a remote position.
 Out-of-the-box applications and resumes help you to stand out.